-This article was published in New City, December 28, 2000.
-The published article may be downloaded here.
-It provoked an interesting letter to the editor from Chicago artist John Sibley, read John’s letter here.
-An article about my small role in it appeared in the Chicago Flame in Feb 1999, see that here.
-The original text of my article as submitted follows below.
+My article Requiem for Maxwell Street was published in New City, December 28, 2000.
+It provoked an interesting letter to the editor from Chicago artist John Sibley.
+An article about my small role in it appeared in the Chicago Flame in Feb 1999.
+The original text of ‘Requiem’ as submitted follows below.

 The Final Days of Maxwell Street

 It’s hard to believe, but a little bit of Maxwell Street still stands in 2001.
 The city and UIC have done away with most of it.
 They removed the outdoor market six years ago – the market that filled the streets around Maxwell and Halsted every weekend for 120 years.
 They just lifted it over the Dan Ryan expressway and set it down six blocks eastward, where it runs a long line of stalls down a barren stretch of Canal.
 It’s a common flea market now, with some pretty tasty Mexican food on offer.
 But the place exudes impermanence; its soul is vanished.

 “It was so beautiful there, with all of the people and the buildings around,” says Florence Scala, who fought against UIC forty years ago to save another nearby neighborhood.
 “They’re sick!” she says, referring to the old nemesis.